Nagahemachand/Exploratory-data-analysis-for-Telecom-Churn-dataset/README.md

 **14.** Calculate the probability of customers leaving the company, given that he has not made any customer service call.
 Compare and contrast it with the customer making 1,2,3,4,5,6,7,8,9 customer service calls.
 Plot the probability of customers leaving the company as customer service calls increase.

 **15.** Assume you have devised a model which states that if "international plan" = 'yes' and the number of calls to the service center is greater than 3, then the customer will churn (i.e., "churn" = True).
 Report accuracy, precision, and recall concerning the "churned" class.

+Solution file to the above mentioned questions: Solutions_Telecom_Churn